p-morris/LightingKit/README.md

 - Turn lights on and off.
 - Set the brightness.
 - Change the brightness progressively over a specified duration.
-- Support for hue and saturation will be added soon.
+- Support for hue, saturation, and lighting groups will be added soon.

 ## Installing LightingKit